Vasundhra-Gupta/ConnectWithMe/server/Readme.md

 - import cookie parser so that u get cookies from req.cookies

+- on backend we use js object but while transering we exchange it in form of json string object, bcz http is text based protocol
 #### To DEPLOY backend
 - Heroku
 - digital ocean